GlebGoodkovsky/simple_note_app/README.md

 ## Features
 - A clean web interface built with HTML, CSS, and JavaScript.
 - Add new notes via a text input and a button.
-- Instantly see your notes appear on the page.
+- Add, Edit, and Delete notes with ease.
+- Notes are automatically saved in your browser.
+They'll be waiting for you even after you close the page!
+- A responsive design that works on different screen sizes.

 Over time, I'm planning to slowy add more features.

 ---
 ## How to Use

-This project is deployed using GitHub Pages.
-Just click the "Live Demo" link above to use the app directly in your browser.
-There is no need to download or install anything.
+- This project is deployed using GitHub Pages.
+- There is no need to download or install anything.
+- Click the Live Demo link at the top of this page.
+- Type a note into the text box and click the Add button.
+- To change a note, click Edit.
+The text will become editable.
+Click Save when you're done.
+- To remove a note, just click Delete.
+- reloading the page or closing the tab will still keep notes where they are

 ---
 ## How It Works